siemens-nl-fa/SIMATIC-AX-Tutorial/doc/1-setup.md

 1. In the sidebar open the `Apax tab`
 2. Search for **system-counters**
-3. **click** the install button next to the entry of **system-counters** the library will now be installed as a dependency.
+3. **click** on the entry of **system-counters** and select version: **6.0.94** then click the install button, the library will now be installed as a dependency.
 And will be added to the dependencies in the `apax.yml`.

 alternatively we can also install the package using the command line in AX code:

 1. use **ctrl+shift+`** to open a new powershell panel.
-2. use the command `apax add @ax/system-counters` to install the latest version of the **system-counters** library.
+2. use the command `apax add "@ax/system-timer": ^6.0.94` to install the latest version of the **system-counters** library.
 The package will now be installed and added to the dependencies in the `apax.yml`.

 ### :mortar_board: Summary :mortar_board: